 How Big Do Pocket Beagles Get?

-Because the Pocket Beagle’s height and weight fall just below the standard size, this version of Beagle is not recognized by the American Kennel Club.
+Because the Pocket Beagle’s height and weight fall just below the standard size, this version of the Beagle is not recognized by the American Kennel Club.
 However, a Pocket Beagle at the high end of the height and weight range could technically qualify for the 13-inch class of Beagle.

 Standard Size Beagles